signalfx/signalfx-nodejs-tracing/docs/libraries.md

 #### Sails

-This instrumentation only adds traces for Sails actions registered by your app.
+This instrumentation adds only spans for Sails actions registered by your app.
 The router and request handling is done by Express instrumentation.

 #### Socket.IO